5L to B Belt Conversion: Length Table + Safe Crossover Rules

 Cross-reference specific 5L sizes

 Partmatch has verified cross-references for 5L belts across Gates, Continental, Dayco, Bando, and Optibelt.
-If you need equivalents for a specific 5L number, you can search directly: 5L320, 5L360, 5L460, or search any 5L size on the main search page.
+If you need equivalents for a specific 5L number, search directly: 5L320, 5L360, 5L460, or search any 5L size on the main search page.